inkarkat/vim-ArgsAndMore/README.md

   cmdline-special characters (e.g. #).
 - Add :WindoWrite, :WinbufdoWrite, :TabwindoWrite variants that automatically persist any changes (like :ArgdoWrite).
+- Only iterate over modifiable buffers in the :\*Write commands; skip buffers where 'modifiable' is unset (e.g. terminal buffers), to avoid errors on attempted modification and :update.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.043!__